liferay/liferay-docs/discover/portal/articles/190-managing-users/03-managing-user-data/02-exporting-user-data.markdown

 ![Figure 3: A Comment on a blog post is User Associated Data.](../../../images/users-mbmessage.png)

-Exporting User data informs site owners and Users about how much personal data the sight may have.
+Exporting User data informs Site owners and Users about how much personal data the sight may have.